lrioxh/CDCN.pytorch/README.md

 get original data from [here](https://github.com/voqtuyen/CDCN-Face-Anti-Spoofing.pytorch/tree/master/data/nuaa)

-OR if you‘d like to train on custom dataset, use custom_data.py to add/create your custom data
+OR if you‘d like to train on custom data, use custom_data.py to add/create your custom dataset

 before run custom_data.py, labeled images should be put in data/custom.
 Label format is like 0_xxxx.jpg